SaurabMishra12/Step-Mentor0/README.md

     ```bash
     python app.py
     ```
-4. Visit the dashboard at `http://localhost:5000`
+4. Visit `http://localhost:5000` in your browser.

 ---